TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 submits an asynchronous GET request to the resource identified by the URI, with the response being stored in the HttpResponseMessage instance.
-The HandleResponse method is then invoked, which throws an exception if the response doesn\'t include a success HTTP status code.
+The HandleResponse method is then invoked, which throws an exception if the response doesn't include a success HTTP status code.
 Then the response is read as a string, converted from JSON to a CatalogRoot object, and returned to the CatalogService.